fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Religion

-> Abu Huraira reported: The Prophet, peace and blessings be upon him, said, “I saw ‘Amra ibn ‘Amr ibn Luhayy al-Khuza’i dragging his intestines in the Hellfire.
-He introduced the custom of releasing animals on behalf of false gods.”
+> Abu Huraira reported: The Prophet, peace and blessings be upon him, said, "I saw ‘Amra ibn ‘Amr ibn Luhayy al-Khuza’i dragging his intestines in the Hellfire.
+He introduced the custom of releasing animals on behalf of false gods."

-> In another narration, the Prophet said, “He was the first to change the religion of Ishmael and set up idols.”
+> In another narration, the Prophet said, "He was the first to change the religion of Ishmael and set up idols."
 > Source: Ṣaḥīḥ al-Bukhārī 3521

 ‘Amr ibn Luhayy was a chieftan of the Khuza'a tribe.
 It is narrated that 'Amr travelled to Sirya, to the Amalkites, he found them worshipping idols.
 They said they pray to idols for power and when we have drought or we are under attack.
 'Amr asked for an idol, they gave him Hubal.